SoenkeD/sc/docs/features.md

 You can add multiple extensions.
 The first line in the each file will be removed and replace with `@startuml CTL_NAME`.

+## version
+To check if the most recent version of `sc` is installed run `sc version`.
+If a newer version exists it will ask to install the new version.
+Then executing `sc version --update` the most recent version of `sc` will be installed / reinstalled.